CRA Graduate Placements

-Suiter, Sarah (PhD 2009) is an Assistant Professor of the Practice and Director of the Community Development and Action Program, Department of Human and Organizational Development, Peabody College at Vanderbilt University, Nashville, TN (http://peabody.vanderbilt.edu/bio/sarahv-suiter).
+Suiter, Sarah (PhD 2009) is an Associate Professor of the Practice and Director of the Community Development and Action Program, Department of Human and Organizational Development, Peabody College at Vanderbilt University, Nashville, TN (http://peabody.vanderbilt.edu/bio/sarahv-suiter).
 Dissertation title: “Freedom Means”

 Christens, Brian (PhD 2008) is an Associate Professor, Director of Graduate Studies, and Director of the Community Research and Action Program, Department of Human and Organizational Development, Peabody College at Vanderbilt University, Nashville, TN ((https://peabody.vanderbilt.edu/bio/brian-christens).
 Dissertation title: “Vehicles of Change: Context and Participation in Power-Based Community Organizing”

-Freedman, Darcy (PhD 2008) is a Professor, Department of Population and Quantitative Health Sciences and Director of the Mary Ann Swetland Center for Environmental Health in the School of Medicine at Case Western Reserve University, Cleveland, OH (http://epbiwww.case.edu/darcy-a-freedman-phd-mph/).
+Freedman, Darcy (PhD 2008) is Mary Ann Swetland Professor of Population and Quantitative Health Sciences and Director of the Mary Ann Swetland Center for Environmental Health in the School of Medicine at Case Western Reserve University, Cleveland, OH (http://epbiwww.case.edu/darcy-a-freedman-phd-mph/).
 Dissertation title: “Politics of Food Access in Food Insecure Communities”

 Jones, Diana (PhD 2008) was an Associate Professor, Department of Human Services and Rehabilitation, Western Washington University, Bellingham, WA (https://wce.wwu.edu/hcs/health-and-community-studies).
 Dissertation title: “Organizing Through Congregations: Mediating and Moderating Roles of Spirituality”